 - 1.1.
 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult helps prevention.
 We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe. - 1.2.
-The school will therefore: - 1.2.1. establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, are listened to, can learn, develop and feel valued: - 1.2.2. ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty; - 1.2.3. ensure clarity is offered around whistle blowing procedures for informing management about poor or unsafe practice.
-Potential failures in the school regime are reflected in both whole workforce training and staff behaviour policies; - 1.2.4. ensure due regard for the need to prevent people being drawn into terrorism has been addressed through training and the curriculum Preventing radicalism (the grooming process and adhering to the Counter Terrorism and Security Act 2015); - 1.2.5. include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse and to know to whom to turn for help; - 1.2.6. include, in the curriculum, material which will help children develop realistic attitudes to the responsibilities of adult life, particularly with regard to child care and parenting skills;
+The school will therefore: - 1.2.1. establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, are listened to, can learn, develop and feel valued; - 1.2.2. ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty; - 1.2.3. include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse and to know to whom to turn for help; - 1.2.4. include, in the curriculum, material which will help children develop realistic attitudes to the responsibilities of adult life, particularly with regard to child care and parenting skills